remix-run/react-router/packages/react-router/docs/guides/blocked-updates.md

 </UpdateBlocker>
 ```

-When the location changes, the `<UpdateBlocker>`'s `shouldComponentUpdate` method will return `false`, and its child components will not be re-rendered.
+When the location changes, the `<UpdateBlocker>` does not detect any prop or state changes, so its child components will not be re-rendered.

 ```js
 // location = { pathname: '/faq' }